rolandoam/realworldgit/README.md

 What this command is doing is: push the changes that are in my repo, in the current branch to the branch `master` of the `origin` repo.
 By default, when you clone a repo git creates a default remote branch, the `origin`.
+We saw that when we executed the `git remote -v` command when adding the upstream remote.

 Hopefully, everything went well.
 You can now reload your project page in github and you should see that the last commit there is the one that you have just created.
 Well done!

+### Github client version

+In your github client, in the realworld repo, just click the `sync` icon.
+This does a few more things that the cli version.
+But we will skip over them for now.

+### Preparing the patch

 Now, you want to add your name to the official repo, so other learners can see that you know how to commit and push changes to your remote clone.
 There are two